Jackson Civic Center Murals

 Below you see a cemetery, a field of crosses row on row where only poppies grow.

-The protrait of the soldier at war's end tries to show the horrors of war and what is does to man as an individual.
+The portrait of the soldier at war's end tries to show the horrors of war and what is does to man as an individual.

 Last and best of all home at last a father with his little girl.

-As a after thought, John C. Begovich with his boot on Mussolini's portrait, one of Jackson's war heros.
+As a after thought, John C. Begovich with his boot on Mussolini's portrait, one of Jackson's war heroes.

 ~ William Porteous